Religion in the Workplace

 On the other hand, a company had a rule against unauthorized head gear indoors in a certain facility.
 A Sikh employee claimed a religious requirement to wear a turban at all times.
 The company offered him six alternative jobs (two of which had higher pay), which he refused.
 He was fired.
 The court found no Title VII religious discrimination.
 The court ruled that an employee is not entitled to the accommodation of his choice, just to a reasonable accommodation.
 Bindi v.
 UAL Corp.
 (N.D.
 Ill., 2002).

 Religious jewelry is protected.
 A library worker has the right to wear a cross on a necklace, as a sign of her faith.
 Both Title VII and 42 U.S. Code §1983 (public sector employment “equal protection”) protect reasonable accommodations and religious rights of employees.
 This allows a certain amount of expression of one’s religion at work, as long as one is not using it to interfere with others, and one is not engaging in “promotion” of religion in the workplace.
 Draper v.
 Logan County (W.D.
-Ky., 2003).
+Kent.
+2003).

 Oregon adopts religious clothing policy for school employees.
 In 2011, Oregon repealed its law which forbade public school employees from wearing religious clothing or adornment while doing job duties.
 The law mandated school districts to consider requests and engage in reasonable accommodation.
 The state has developed guidelines as to what is and is not reasonable, including safety, size and whether the items convey a direct religious message intended for others (either proselytizing, or demeaning another religion).